dan-gruitt/nc-news/README.md

-# A fully responsive news app which displays articles and associated comments.
+# A fully responsive news app built in React which displays articles and associated comments.

 ## Features